We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Butt acne can be unsightly and uncomfortable, and most people who experience it want to get rid of it as soon as possible.
+Butt acne can be unsightly and uncomfortable.
 Some home remedies may help clear up clogged follicles and get rid of pimples on the buttocks.

 Butt acne is not the same as face acne.
 A breakout on the face is typically a condition called acne vulgaris, which has specific treatments and remedies.
 Anyone who has tried these treatments to clear up acne on their buttocks will notice it does not have the same results.